niallmccullagh/dotfiles/README.md

 # Nialls dotfiles

-Collection of dotfiles as I'm tried of recreating these.
+Collection of dotfiles as I'm tired of recreating these.